 - Naturalist guides and lecture services in English/Spanish only

-- Wet suit rental and snorkelling gear
+- Wet suit rental and snorkeling gear

 - Taxes and transfers in the islands.

 - Transfer from main hotels in Quito (Casa Gangotena, Hilton Colon, Mercure, Sheraton, Marriott, Dann Carlton) and in Guayaquil (Hilton Colon, Oro Verde, Sheraton, Wyndham) to airport for flights to/from Galapagos are included in these rates.
 To coordinate these transfers we must have guest’s hotel contact.

-*Soft drinks include juices and carbonated drinks, not “virgin” cocktails;
+*Soft drinks include juices and carbonated drinks, not “virgin” cocktails.

 - Airfare to/from the Galapagos*

-- Transit Control Card for Galapagos (US$20 per person)*
+- Transit Control Card for Galapagos (US$20 per person)**